Natural Health Products

 How is this product usually used?

-The underground stems or roots of goldenseal are dried and used to make teas, liquid extractextractto get, separate, or isolate a desired active ingredients, and solid extracts that may be made into tablets and capsules.
+The underground stems or roots of goldenseal are dried and used to make teas, liquid extracts, and solid extracts that may be made into tablets and capsules.

 What is this product used for?

-Today, goldenseal is used for colds and other respiratory tract infections, infectious diarrhea, eye infections, and vaginitis (inflammation or infection of the vagina).
+Today, goldenseal may also be used for treating other conditions, such as colds and other respiratory tract infections, infectious diarrhea, eye infections, and vaginitis (inflammation or infection of the vagina).
 It is occasionally used to treat cancer.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.